-In 1921, the course of study was lengthened from two to four years, and in 1932, Salem Normal School became Salem Teachers College.
+In 1921, the course of study was lengthened from two to four years, and in 1932 Salem Normal School became Salem Teachers College.
 To accommodate the burgeoning enrollment, new programs were added and new buildings erected.
 Later that decade, a liberal arts program was added.
 The first residence halls opened in 1966.

 Renamed Salem State College in 1968, new programs in business administration and nursing led to the acquisition of South Campus, including the former Loring Estate, in 1972.
-On July 28, 2010, Massachusetts governor Deval Patrick approved legislation that elevated Salem State College and eight other public institutions of higher education in the Commonwealth to universities.
-On October 28, 2010, Salem State College officially became Salem State University.
+On July 28, 2010, Massachusetts governor Deval Patrick approved legislation that elevated Salem State College and eight other public institutions of higher education in the commonwealth to universities; on October 26, 2010, Salem State College officially became Salem State University.